Rapid City Rapid Ride: Regular bus routes

 Each route starts and ends at the Milo Barber Transportation Center near 6th and Omaha in downtown Rapid City, and consists of two different laps.
 All the routes except Coolidge start on the half-hour.

-City View Trolley

-The City View Trolley runs in the summertime around Rapid City and provides a recorded spoken tour and access to points of interest around Rapid City, including Dinosaur Hill, the Journey Museum, the Stavekirke ("pole-church"), and Storybook Island.

 Milo Barber Transportation Center

 The Milo Barber Transportation Center, located at 333 6th Street, serves as the primary hub for Rapid Ride, as well as an intercity bus stop for Jefferson Lines.
 The facility was constructed in 1980 and reopened after renovations on May 26, 2011.

 Fixed Route Ridership

 The ridership and service statistics shown here are of fixed route services only and do not include demand response.
 Per capita statistics are based on the Rapid City urbanized area as reported in NTD data.
 The reduction in per capita ridership from 2010 to 2011 is a result of the 2010 census numbers replacing the 2000 census numbers.